 Uber reportedly has for years used a software tool to identify officials who investigated the taxi service.
-Inspectors were the tool, named Grey Ball excluded from applying for rides.
+Inspectors were the tool, named Grey Ball excluded from applying for rides, So you should know how Uber Misled Control Authorities with Hidden Tool.

 The news comes from The New York Times who has spoken several anonymous people on the secret software tool in the UberX application.
 These people would be present and former employees of the company.
 Uber itself does not substantively respond to the notice.
 The newspaper has Uber years been a tool hidden in his cab application that attempts were made to exclude civil servants, so as to avoid that they could catch the service for illegal taxi rides.